-In addition to the Hotel Adjusted EBITDA targets, the other joint objectives were constructed with the goal to achieving the Company's strategic objectives.
-The Company is purposefully increasing its commitment to achieving ESG practices and disclosure and, consequently, specific ESG benchmarks were included in the joint objectives.
-The Company considered amendments to our debt facilities as vital to the Company's ability to thrive during a period of great uncertainty.
-The ability to complete our capital projects on time and on budget is considered critical to thoughtful use of our constrained capital; similarly, since the rebuild of our Frenchman's Reef hotel required significant use of capital, the sale of this hotel enabled the Company to preserve capital.
+Other joint objectives related to management of the Company's hotel portfolio, as well as goals related to capital preservation.
+The Company considered compliance with the financial covenants in our debt facilities and addressing our near-term debt maturities as vital to the Company's ability to thrive during a period of great uncertainty.
+The ability to complete our capital projects on time and on budget is considered critical to thoughtful use of our capital.
 Throughout the year, maintaining liquidity was important for the financial health of the Company and the Company focused on many areas to preserve capital, such as reducing property taxes by successfully challenging tax assessments.